 No. The employer is only required to provide at least 2/3rd of an employee’s regular rate of pay for the number of hours the employee would normally be scheduled to work.
 In addition, an employee can receive more than $200.00 per day of paid leave and cannot receive more than $10,000.00 total of paid leave.

 What if the number of hours I work per week varies?

 If your schedule varies from week to week and your employer is unable to determine the number of hours you would have worked had you not taken leave, then you will receive the average number of hours you were scheduled per day the past 6 months from the date leave was taken.
 If you did not work for the employer for the past 6 months, then the amount of hours is determined by the number of hours per day you were expected to work at the time of hire.

 What should I do if my employer is not providing me with leave?

 Our job is to understand all laws related to leave so that we can properly advise our clients of their rights to medical leave and other types of leave under the various federal and state laws.
 The Emergency Family and Medical Leave Expansion Act provides employees with much needed rights during this difficult time.
 The new law makes it easier to become eligible than under the traditional FMLA law.
 Moreover the new law also provides for paid medical leave which the FMLA does not.
 Your safety and the safety of your children are paramount to us.
-If you have any questions about your rights to leave, call us at 614-949-1181 for a FREE consultation with an experienced family and medical leave attorney.
+If you have any questions about your rights to leave, call us at 614-949-1181 for a FREE consultation with experienced family and medical leave attorneys.